HIPAA Compliance Checklist for 2025

 Simply put, an IT governance framework is a set of processes, policies, and standards that help make decisions about an organization's technology.
 As your business becomes more data-driven and implements analytics and digital work, IT Governance Best Practices allow it to interact seamlessly.

-Here, we highlight 7 major IT governance best practices for 2024 that can help you amplify your framework and ensure maximum returns on technology.
+Here, we highlight 7 major IT governance best practices that can help you amplify your framework and ensure maximum returns on technology.

 TL;DR